fhi-beta/xx_01/README.md

 Every week there is a meeting at Folkehelseinstituttet to discuss the current outbreak situation in Norway.
 The current date is `2010-12-31`.
 You need to produce graph(s) and/or table(s) for this meeting that will give the meeting participants a good summary of the current situation for `Disease X` in Norway and the situation in the last few weeks.
 In this meeting you would have a maximum of 2 minutes to present, so your graph(s) and/or table(s) must be easily understood.

-You may use external data sources for this creative assigment.
+You may use external structural data files for this creative assigment (e.g. shapefiles for Norway) if you think it is appropriate.

 Please save your graph(s) and/or table(s) into `results/creative_assignment`.